jweber94/embedded_systems_projects_and_tutorials/theory/arm_assembly/README.md

     - ***ROR*** - rotation to the right

 ### Comparisons in arm assembly
-+ Comparisons in arm assembly are the underlying principal of makeing `if`-statements in higher level languages!
++ Comparisons (also known as condition with a branch associated with it) in arm assembly are the underlying principal of makeing `if`-statements in higher level languages!
 + In the background, there will be a `cmp` instruction, which subtracts the two given registers from each other!
     - `cmp r0, r1` does in the background calculate `subs r2, r0, r1`!
     - The meta-result (greater then, equals, less then, not equal then, ...) is stored in the cpsr register
 + We define what should be done by adding and defining labels for different outcomes of the `cmp` instruction!
+    - The execution block is called a branch.
     - Common result triggers are:
         * `bgt greater`, where `greater` is the label, defined further down
+            - In this case, the `greater` label is the branch!
         * `blt less`
     - There is a `bal default`, which is the "be always executed" label, which will be invoked always after the cmp instruction (like the else case in higher level languages)
     - If there is no definition which label should be invoked, the assembly code will go on as if there were no cmp operation (except of the calculation time that was needed to evaluate it)